fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+The brain is a wonderful organ; it starts working the moment you get up in the morning and does not stop until you get into the office.
+  Robert Frost

 Tradition is not the worship of ashes, but the preservation of fire.
   Gustav Mahler